 They eat the waste material in compost bins and then convert it into liquid feed and compost.
 One of the most efficient worms that can be found living in compost is called a tiger worm.
 They work their way through compost very quickly and can help you through your composting process a lot.

-In conclusion, it doesn't take much effort to master the skill of creating compost, especially when nature does such a good job of helping throughout the whole process.
-By following these above-discussed steps, you will for sure learn how to do it within a couple of days.
+In conclusion, it doesn't take much effort to master the skill of creating compost or a compost bin, especially when nature does such a good job of helping throughout the whole process.
+For the raw materials you no longer need and are looking to toss, you can consider other methods of disposal.
+Composting and feeding your garden will help beautify your plants and flowers and help make your landscape more attractive.
+By following these tips for composting, you will certainly learn how to properly compost within a couple of days.